developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 * **[&lt;DiskCache&gt;](../configreference#diskcache) -** puts a user-defined cap on device storage used by the web-page cache.

-* **[&lt;DiskCacheExpTimeFactor&gt;](../configreference#diskcacheexptimefactor) -** allows an administrator to control cached pages will be refreshed.
+* **[&lt;DiskCacheExpTimeFactor&gt;](../configreference#diskcacheexptimefactor) -** allows an administrator to control how long cached pages will be considered "fresh" by Enterprise Browser

 * **[&lt;ClientCertPath&gt;](../configreference#clientcertpath) -** allows changes to the default location of client authentication certificates on the device.

 #### New Guides

-* **[Keycode Mapping Guide](../keycapture)** updated in EB 1.5 to include **function key mapping for certain Zebra devices** running Windows Mobile that use proprietary keycodes.
-Also documents how to remap Android keys to ensure that keycode values are delivered to apps as expected.
+* **[Keycode Mapping Guide](../keycapture)** updated in EB 1.5 to include **function key mapping for certain Zebra devices** running Windows Mobile that use proprietary keycodes (including the WorkAbout Pro 4 and Omnii XT15).
+This guide also documents how to remap Android keys to ensure that keycode values are delivered to apps as expected.

-* **[DataWedge Usage Guide](../datawedge)** (released with EB 1.4)details the steps required to use DataWedge for barcode scanning in place of the Enterprise Browser APIs, and how to switch between the two.
+* **[DataWedge Usage Guide](../datawedge)** (released with EB 1.4) details the steps required to use DataWedge for barcode scanning in place of the Enterprise Browser APIs, and how to switch between the two.

 ### Key Enterprise Browser Features